 Johansson’s portrayal of a cyborg character is subtle and effective.
-Major’s expression in Oshii’s 1995 film is eerily blank in many scenes, and there is a clear effort on Johansson’s part to emulate this.
+Major’s expression in Oshii’s 1995 movie is eerily blank in many scenes, and there is a clear effort on Johansson’s part to emulate this.
 Ghost in the Shell calls attention to the irony that while Major’s body is often exposed, it is not a sexual object, nor is she a sexual character.
 I found this at once jarring and refreshing.

 Before watching, I fully expected to have the novelty of a woman’s form thrust at me, but Sanders takes care to show us that though a body can be outwardly aesthetically attractive, we have the ability to disconnect desire from that body.
 Batou’s uncomfortable reaction to her undressed body is because he is reminded that his friend is a cyborg.
 The camera neither lingers on curves nor allows us to view Major as a submissive character.
-Her body is an extension of the identity problem that the film deals with, albeit vaguely.
+Her body is an extension of the identity problem that the movie deals with, albeit vaguely.
 That is not to say that sex and gender is ignored.
-Elements of the film, like creeps in a digital strip club, robotic geishas, and men in charge for the most part, paint a picture of a society that is, like ours, a little bit broken.
+Elements of the movie, like creeps in a digital strip club, robotic geishas, and men in charge for the most part, paint a picture of a society that is, like ours, a little bit broken.

 There are problems with Ghost in the Shell.
 Absolutely.
 In many ways it was inevitably doomed, having to satisfy the hardcore fans as well as unfamiliar audiences.
 It had to navigate minefields of culture and gender politics.

 For me though, in the end, it was joy that won out over dread.
 Seeing flesh-and-blood (or silicone-and-circuits) versions of these characters brought on a heavy dose of nostalgia.
-Like all good cyberpunk, it was a beautiful and broken piece of film.
+Like all good cyberpunk, it was a beautiful and broken piece of movie.
 If nothing else, it will promote discussions around the philosophy it glossed over and the controversies it created.
 And discussion is always a good thing.